Academic Catalog 2026-2027

 Department: Dept of Health & Kinesiology

-Managerial Communication & Media Relations in Sport (3) This course is designed to explore the different types of communication in sport programs and how they are organized and administered at the school, community and professional levels.
+This course is designed to explore the different types of communication in sport programs and how they are organized and administered at the school, community and professional levels.
 It will also explore the communication process in management of intramural, recreation, sport and health club programs.
 The course focuses on the skills, techniques, practices and issues related to the field of public relations, as well as the methods of critical analysis regarding public relations campaigns and the media production of an event (conference, game or tournament).
-Prerequisites: ENG 131 AND ENG 132.

 College/School: College Of Education